tribixbite/neural-swipe-typing/ARCHITECTURE_OVERVIEW.md

 1. **Swipe Point Embedder** (`SeparateTrajAndWeightedEmbeddingWithPos`)
    - Computes weighted sum of ALL keyboard key embeddings for each swipe point
    - Combines trajectory features with keyboard distance weights
-   - Embedding dimension: 128 total (122 for keys + 6 for trajectory features)
+   - Embedding dimension: 128 total (the exact size for keys depends on the keyboard layout, e.g. 30 for the current English QWERTY, plus 6 for trajectory features)
    - Uses positional encoding with dropout=0.1

 2. **Transformer Encoder**